 Drag Drags to move the tool bar. (for USB mouse operation only) Prev Returns to the previous slide or folder.
 Next Advances to the next slide or folder.
 Play Plays back automatically or manually depending on the setting on Viewer Options of the menu.
-This al- lows you to move on to the next slide when "Manual Play" is selected.
-Stop Stops Auto Play while you are playing back and to · resume playing from the selected slide or folder when "Auto Play" is selected.
-Displays a list of slides while you are playing back.
+This allows you to move on to the next slide when "Manual Play" is selected.
+Stop Stops Auto Play while you are playing back and to resume playing from the selected slide or folder when "Auto Play" is selected.
+Jump Displays a list of slides while you are playing back.
 Select Displays a list of folders while you are playing back.
 Drive Switches between PC Card slot 1 and 2.
 Setup Displays the Viewer Options dialog box on Page 2 of the Setup dialog box.
 Delete Deletes a captured slide(s) or all the captured slides in the selected folder.
 View Hides the tool bar while you are playing back.
 Click- ing with the right button of a mouse shows it again.
 Provides access to controls for your image.
-Use the SELECT button on the projector cabinet or the remote control to highlight the menu for the item you want to adjust.
+Use the SELECT button on the projector cabinet or the rewant to adjust.